crispinprojects/talkcalendar/README.md

 ## Build From Source

 The C source code for the Talk Calendar application is provided in the src directory.
+Debian Bookworm which uses GTK 4.8  has been used to compile the project.

 [Geany](https://www.geany.org/) can be used as a source code editor for opening, viewing and then compiling the Talk Calendar C code.
 Geany is lightweight and has an integrated terminal for building the application.
 To install the Geany IDE use the command below.

 ```